guruakaashjn/guruakaashjn/README.md

-## Hi there 👋, This is J N Guru Akaash.
+## Hi there 👋, This is Guru Akaash Nagaraj Janthalur (J N Guru Akaash).

 <!--
 **guruakaashjn/guruakaashjn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.